Wolfpack Vorwärts: Olaf Fostenes

 At 09:21 on 18 September, the unescorted 2,994-ton Norwegian merchant ship Olaf Fostenes was hit by one of two torpedoes fired by U-380 on her starboard side.
-Another torpedo struck on her port side at 11:20 and sank her without loss.
+Another torpedo struck on its port side at 11:20 and sank it without loss.
 The crew of 36 abandoned ship in two lifeboats.
 The U-boat surfaced and asked for the master, but were told that he had been lost.
 The survivors set sail for Newfoundland, were spotted by an aircraft on 26 September, and soon picked up by HMS Firedrake.

 Esso Williamsburg

 On 18 September at 01:16, about 500 nmi south of Cape Farewell, Greenland, U-211 sighted the unescorted 11,237-ton American tanker Esso Williamsburg loaded with 110043 oilbbl of Navy special fuel oil en route from Aruba to Reykjavík.
 The U-boat fired two torpedoes at the tanker, but missed, and then lost contact due to very poor visibility.
-U-211 eventually reacquired her target, and at 00:26 on 23 September, fired a torpedo which struck her amidships, causing a violent explosion which set the ship on fire.
+U-211 eventually reacquired her target, and at 00:26 on 23 September, fired a torpedo which struck its amidships, causing a violent explosion which set the ship on fire.
 Ten minutes later, another torpedo was fired but missed.
 At 01:05, a third torpedo struck the tanker on the starboard side amidships, engulfing the entire ship in flames.
 The tanker broke in two and U-211 left the scene.

-On 3 October U-254 discovered an abandoned and burnt out tanker—the drifting wreck of Esso Williamsburg.
-The U-boat finished her off with two torpedoes.
-None of the 60 crew (8 officers, 34 men and 18 armed guards) survived, despite U-254s report that all but one lifeboat had been launched.